MEvanRoyen/EVQuant/README.md

 ## EVQuant; high-throughput quantification and characterization of extracellular vesicle (sub)populations

-The EVQuant assay is developed to detect individual fluorescently-labeled vesicles including variety of synthetic vesicles like liposomes and polymersomes, but also biological EVs in minimally processed cell conditioned medium and body fluids.
-EVQuant is able to quantify the total number and/or size and/or biomarker specific subpopulations of extracellular vesicles in several biological fluids such as EV isolations, cell-conditioned media, plasma and serum.
+The EVQuant assay is developed to detect individual fluorescently-labeled vesicles such as biological extracellular vesicles (EVs), but also a variety of synthetic vesicles like liposomes and polymersomes.
+EVQuant is able to quantify the total number, size and biomarker specific subpopulations of extracellular vesicles in several minimally processed biological fluids (e.g. cell-conditioned media and urine).
 The assay is based on detection of fluorescent nanoparticles using a confocal microscope.
-Images are analyzed using the open source software FIJI using the EVQuant plugin.
+Acquired images are analyzed using the open source software FIJI using the EVQuant plugin.

 ## Installation Guide